-Editors Panel 2017 will be held on Monday, October 20 at 4:00pm in Denney 311.
-This event is open to all.
-Featured editors are: Wayne Miller, Katia Bachko, and Eric Obenauf.
+Editors Panel 2017 was held on Monday, October 20 at 4:00pm in Denney 311.
+Featured editors were: Wayne Miller, Katia Bachko, and Eric Obenauf.

 Miller is the author of four poetry collections.
 He has cotranslated two books by Moikom Zeqo and he has coedited three books including Literary Publishing in the Twenty-First Century.
 Miller lives in Denver with his wife and two children and teaches at the University of Colorado Denver.
 He co-curates the Unsung Masters Series and edits Copper Nickel.

 Bachko is a writer and editor in New York City.
 Her work has appeared in The New Yorker, The New York Times, Outside magazine and the Columbia Journalism Review.

 Eric Obenauf, Editorial Director/Publicity for Two Dollar Radio (Columbus, OH)

 Eric founded Two Dollar Radio with his wife, Eliza, and brother, Brian.
 His writing has appeared in The Brooklyn Rail, The Millions, Los Angeles Review of Books, The Rumpus, Columbus Alive, and on The Billfold.
 In 2008, at the age of 26, Eric and Eliza were included in Publishers Weekly's '50 Under 40' list.
 He enjoys playing competitive basketball on the weekends.